fleetdm/fleet/docs/Using Fleet/Scripts.md

 2. Look at the on-screen information.
 In the output you'll see the script's exit code and output.

-### Step 4: View script activities in the UI

 Each time a Fleet user runs a script an entry is created in [Fleet's activity feed](./Audit-logs.md#type-code-ran-script-code).
 To view the activity in the UI, click the Fleet icon in the top navigation bar and locate the **Activity** section.

 ## Security considerations